 - Supplemental attachments to be submitted via PhORCAS:

-- A sample presentation to be presented at the on-site interview.
+- A sample presentation to be presented during the on-site interview.

 - A sample of your written work (e.g. publication, monograph, drug utilization review, etc).

 The deadline to submit the documents via PhORCAS is January 2, 2022.